TheTradingWarrior/grindmodeactivated.github.io/docs/FPL/GW6_early_thoughts.md

 | James Trafford                |        0.02 |               0    |                         -2.68 |                           -0.8  |             -2.12 |                     0.93 |
 | Michael Keane                 |        0.01 |               0    |                         -2.42 |                           -1.32 |             -2.09 |                     0.93 |
 | Antoine Semenyo               |        0.45 |               0.58 |                         -3.52 |                            1.41 |             -2.04 |                     0.93 |
-### TLDR

-- Stach, Andersen and Senesi are silent overperformers that HoF managers are not ignoring
-- Elite favorites Bruno Fernandes and Salah holding toe to toe with Haaland.
-Defcons, clean sheet and strong goal potential likely make them preferred vs Haaland
-- Burnley and Sunderland about to go on a very tough streak
-- HoF managers are likely to dump Joao Pedro & Semenyo over next few weeks
-- Pinnock & Robinson (already played on EFL cup) could be interesting differentials as their fixtures get easier next few GWs and barely anyone has them on their team